 A brief history Of Ikebana

-Ikebana has its roots in 6th-century Japan as a formalized floral offerings to Buddha.
+Ikebana has its roots in 6th-century Japan as a formalized floral offering to Buddha.
 Buddhist missionaries led by Ono no Imoko, a former envoy turned Buddhist monk, founded the first school of Ikebana.

 Ono no Imoko was a tea master.
 The Buddhist tea ceremony evokes all five senses, and flowers were central to the ritual.